Opentrons/opentrons/api/docs/source/v2/apiv2index.rst

 How it Looks
 ------------

 The design goal of the Opentrons API is to make code readable and easy to understand.
-For example, below is a short set of instruction to transfer from well ``'A1'`` to well ``'B1'`` that even a computer could understand:
+For example, below is a short set of instructions to transfer from well ``'A1'`` to well ``'B1'`` that even a computer could understand:

 .. code-block:: none